datatovalue/datatovalue-tools/README.md

 Create View | Append DDL prefix string and `EXECUTE IMMEDIATE` Create Table | Append DDL prefix string and `EXECUTE IMMEDIATE`

 The following examples assume that the source data is in the `us-west1`region for the `row_duplicate_query` function.
-For data in different regions simply replace the `us-west1` with the appropriate region identifier and the function name with the desired function name.
+For data in different regions simply replace the `us-west1` with the appropriate region identifier and the function invocation code with the desired function name and appropriate arguments.

 #### View SQL
 In order to view the SQL which has been generated, use a simple `SELECT` statement and pass the `table_id`: